This is a schematic process flow diagram of the processes used in a typical oil refinery.

 ConceptDraw Pyramid Diagram software allows drawing column charts using predesigned objects or drawing tools.Business Process Reengineering Examples

 This sample shows the Business Process Reengineering Diagram.
 Reengineering is the process of the business processes optimizations.
-This sample can be used in business process management, quality management, project management and program management.- Schematic Refinery Flow Chart
+This sample can be used in business process management, quality management, project management and program management.- Explanation Of Schematic Refinery Flow Chart

 - Process flow diagram - Typical oil refinery | Crude oil distillation unit ...